 The Rescue Water Craft (RWC) commonly known as a Personal Water Craft (PWC) or Jetski is specially outfitted for surf interaction and operated by experienced Surf Lifeguards.
-The main use of the RWC is for Support Services, this is defined as the provision of SLS services over and above the club patrolling system.
-Support Services major thrust is to provide services at remote/inaccessible locations and to supplement Club patrols as applicable.

 As the operator of a Rescue Water Craft you are responsible for the safety of your crew, the public and yourself.
 It is important that you understand the risks inherent in operating this type of equipment and your role in assessing and minimising risk.